PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 result to the exporter.
 Exact generated-statement grammars remain rule-local or use the shared Torch-free parser owner.

-No dependency was added, no TensorFlow path was introduced, and no model conversion or inference was run during these checkpoints.
+No dependency was added and no TensorFlow path was introduced.
+The latest checkpoint uses only compact synthetic Resize and Pad models; no Tier corpus or real-model conversion was run.

 ## Current branch and changed files